 - Pack your belongings in something you can use for storage once you arrive - a storage trunk (which also doubles as a coffee table while storing your boots, bulky sweaters, extra blankets etc.), milk crates and folding crates.

 - Maximize your closet space with a few inexpensive products such as tiered hangers, stacking boxes or shelves to get extra levels out of the closet floor and shelf.

 - Make use of the space under your bed, which, depending on how you set up your loft-able bed could be as little as 12 inches.
 Purchase some easy-slide under-the-bed boxes.

 - Think of your bed as another place to study.
-Outfit it properly with a backrest, a lap desk, a clip-on lamp and a kitchen timer, if you are prone to dozing off.
+Outfit it properly with a backrest, a lap desk, and a clip-on lamp.